Other research areas

 Stochastic integer programming

-One of the main areas of research at the Center for Shipping and Logistics in general is stochastic integer programming, with an emphasis on modeling and model understanding for logistics related problems.
+One of the main areas of research at the Center for Shipping and Logistics in general is stochastic integer programming, with an emphasis on modelling and model understanding for logistics related problems, in addition to research on modeling and representing the uncertainty in optimization models (often referred to as scenario generation).

-Presently we have activities related to network design, facility layout and facility location.
+Presently we have activities related to network design, facility location, fish farming, evacuation modeling, and vehicle routing.

 Collaborative logistics is becoming more relevant nowadays, because of its positive impact in economic and environmental efficiency.
 Our work in this area primarily focuses on collaborative transportation planning, with emphasis on natural resources.